scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

     sudo mkdir -p /usr/local/scion/caddy-scion
     sudo chown -R $USER /usr/local/scion

-- You can use the ``scion-caddy-forward-proxy.json`` file in `latest realease <https://github.com/scionproto-contrib/http-proxy/releases>`_ or in `examples <https://github.com/scionproto-contrib/http-proxy/blob/main/_examples/scion-caddy-forward-proxy.json>`__ folder as a configuration file.
+- You can use the ``forward.json`` file in `examples <https://github.com/scionproto-contrib/http-proxy/blob/main/_examples/scion-caddy-forward-proxy.json>`__ folder as reference configuration file.
+  The configuration is passed using the ``-config`` flag when running the binary.
   Next, modify the JSON configuration file to point to the correct paths for the plugin data directory.
 Mainly, **replace** ``/usr/share/scion/caddy-scion`` with ``/usr/local/scion/caddy-scion``.

 - Run the binary with the configuration file: